Getting Started & Setup

 2. Check if controller icon appears in status bar

-3. Try a different USB port
+3. For wired controllers, try a different USB port

 4. Verify controller works in other applications